Adolescence and Self-Esteem

 Perhaps justified as part of our right to the pursuit of happiness and self-fulfillment, rooted in our emphasis on individualism, and nourished by our belief in self-improvement and material success, self-esteem is a notion that seems here to stay.

-In addition, it has a certain common sense appeal and validity, if not a scientifically verifiable one.
+In addition, it has a certain common-sense appeal and validity, if not a scientifically verifiable one.
 Given a choice, most people would rather have high self-esteem than low because they link it to personal well being and effectiveness.

-From my view in family counseling, self-esteem can have significant impact on relationships.
+From my view in family counseling, self-esteem can have a significant impact on relationships.
 It generally seems that family members are more prone to act badly toward each other when they are feeling bad about themselves.
 The worse they feel about themselves, the worse they often treat others, the worse they get treated in return, the worse they end up feeling about themselves, the worse they treat others, and round and round the cycle of unhappiness goes.
 In low-esteem families, relationships can become mutually destructive.

-In high esteem families, however, the reverse seems more likely to occur.
+In high-esteem families, however, the reverse seems more likely to occur.
 The better family members feel about themselves, the better they treat each other, the better they get treated in return, the better off everyone tends to become.
 In high esteem families, relationships can become mutually affirming.
 Members seem more inclined to bring out the best in each other, not the worst.

 So positive self-esteem is not some kind of popular fad or new-age frill.
 Upon its existence, the happy and healthy functioning of individuals and families partly depend, particularly during children's teenage years.